1/12

 MOCAD, a collaboration with landscape architects James Corner Field Operations, reenvisions the museum's Albert Kahn-designed industrial shed building and exterior surrounds as an expanded cultural center that opens up to and fully engages the surrounding community.
 RL+JCFO's design and masterplan, based on the acquisition of adjacent property just to the museum's south (now a parking lot), provides a refreshed identity, reconceptualized program and new organization for MOCAD.
 In a seeming paradox, the project seeks be completely transformative, even as it preserves MOCAD's raw, industrial edge.

 The project includes new and expanded museum entry, exhibition & event spaces, cafe, support & administrative functions, as well as generous outdoor art & event spaces that open directly onto Woodward Avenue for the first time.
 The new vision for infrastructure and grounds will work to invigorate MOCAD's already robust music & arts programming and community engagement, and position the museum as an energetic catalyst for the resurgence of Midtown.
+Project funded by a LINC/Ford Foundation Space for Change grant.

 Rice+Lipka Architects